AcademySoftwareFoundation/rez/docs/source/configuring_rez.rst

 Commandline Tool
 ================

-You can use the ``rez-config`` command line tool to see what the current configured settings are.
+You can use the :ref:`rez-config` command line tool to see what the current configured settings are.
 Called with no arguments, it prints all settings; if you specify an argument, it prints out just that setting::